 While estimates of the number of persons trafficked vary, ILO research indicates that an estimated 20.9 million persons, around 3 out of every 1,000 people globally, are subjected to forced labour.
 Even this staggering figure is largely considered a conservative estimate given the clandestine nature of the crime, and the strict methodology applied.
 The Asia-Pacific region records by far the highest rates of human trafficking in the world.
 The same ILO report as mentioned above, estimates that some 11.7 million people from the region are in conditions of forced labour at any given point in time.
 UNODC’s 2012 Global Report on Trafficking in Persons demonstrated that, while human trafficking is truly a global phenomenon, it most commonly occurs intra-regionally, with each region and sub-region experiencing unique and geographically-characterized patterns for origins and destinations.

-The Regional Support Office of the Bali Process (RSO) was established in 2012 to operationalize the Bali Process’ Regional Cooperation Framework (RCF), in order to reduce irregular migration in the Asia-Pacific region.
-Drawing on the engagement created among the Bali Process Member States on issues related to counter trafficking, the RSO supports practical cooperation on refugee protection and international migration, including human trafficking and smuggling.
+The Regional Support Office of the Bali Process (RSO) was established in 2012 to operationalize the Bali Process’ Regional Cooperation Framework (RCF) to reduce irregular migration in the Asia-Pacific region.
+Drawing on the engagement created among the Bali Process Member States on issues related to countre Trafficking, the RSO supports practical cooperation on refugee protection and international migration, including human trafficking and smuggling.
 Its activities are supported by the knowledge, expertise, and experience of Member States and international organisations, including IOM and the UNHCR.

-CIFAL, in affiliation with UNITAR, has become a knowledge hub and platform for promoting city-to-city cooperation.
+CIFAL in affiliation with UNITAR has become a knowledge hub and platform for promoting city-to-city cooperation.
 Through this approach, CIFAL directs its capacity building efforts towards local actors.
-CIFAL Jeju / Jeju International Training Center (JITC) focuses on the thematic area of social inclusion, especially with regard to human trafficking issues which impact the capability of human beings to drive their own lives and decide their own futures.
+CIFAL Jeju / Jeju International Training Center (JITC) focuses on the thematic area of social inclusion, especially focuses on the human trafficking issues which impact on the capability of human beings to drive their own lives and decide their own future.
 Cities in the Asia-Pacific region can substantially improve the situation by focusing and sharing experiences on the prevention of trafficking, prosecution of traffickers and the protection and reintegration of victims of trafficking.
 Therefore, this training aims at strengthening the role of local authorities and actors in the Asia-Pacific region to better identify and protect victims of trafficking.